javascriptdata/scikit.js/CONTRIBUTING_GUIDE.md

 ### File names

-File names must be all snakecase names that specify the function or class that is inside (.).
+File names must be all snakecase names that specify the function or class that is inside.
 E.g `labelEncoder.ts` houses the class `LabelEncoder`. `trainTestSplit.ts` contains the function `trainTestSplit`.

 ### Source file structure